 - First class admitted to program Fall 2009

-First graduates as early as Spring 2013
+- First graduates in Spring 2013

-Mission, Vision, and Educational Objectives
+Vision, Mission, and Educational Objectives

-• exceed the evolving expectations of employers in the petroleum and energy industries,
+- exceed the evolving expectations of employers in the petroleum and energy industries,